 Braid became the poster child for indie games for a while thanks to its presence in Indie Game: The Movie.
 The game was the first major release from indie developer Johnathan Blow, the one-man-band developer that would go on to create the excellent puzzle game The Witness.

 His first release is a little different.
 It’s a puzzle platform game where time manipulation is a core mechanic.
 Taking inspiration from classic Super Mario titles, you play as Tim, who is searching for a princess that’s been snatched up by an evil monster.
 The relationship is kept vague at first, however.
 As you continue, you’ll learn about Tim and the princess through narrative hints that fit together like puzzle pieces.

 Dead Cells is a simple game.
 It’s a roguelike action platformer that’s inspired by Metroidvania games.
-Combined together, Dead Cells creates a genre that developer Motion Twin refers to as a “RogueVania,” which is a game that combines the roguelike elements of Rogue Legacy and The Binding of Isaac with Metroidvania games like Symphony of the Night and Super Metroid.
+Combined, Dead Cells combines the two to create a genre that developer Motion Twin refers to as a “RogueVania,” which is a game that combines the roguelike elements of Rogue Legacy and The Binding of Isaac with Metroidvania games like Symphony of the Night and Super Metroid.

 You continually fight through a series of procedurally generated levels with boss battles inserted between.
 However, you’ll unlock a number of different upgrades along the way that lead to different play styles.
 Depending on the items you grab during a run, you could rip through levels at breakneck speed or take things slow and explore every nook.